mikaelahonen/django-api/README.md

 # Django REST API

-This is a django powered python application.
+This is a Django and Django Rest Framerwork powered python application.
 Updates from this github repo will be automatically built by Jenkins and deployed by an Elastic Beanstalk instance in AWS.

 The purpose is to learn smart development practices as well as trying to apply machine learning algorithms to my self leadership sofware.

-More details here later.
+## Django ORM
+Django object relational mapping notes.

+Use `values()` to limit the columns and to get the actual values instead of objects:
+`ModelName.objects.all.values('author', 'date', 'slug')`

+## manage.py

-## Database migrations
+### Database migrations
 Create SQL scripts for database changes according to models.py: